-Capturing the Moment is a virtual two-part showcase of seven dance choreographers who have received the highest honor from the New Jersey State Council on the Arts – a Choreography Fellowship.
+Capturing the Moment is a virtual two-part showcase of seven dance choreographers who have each received an Individual Artist Fellowship from the New Jersey State Council on the Arts.

-Each evening’s program will include performances as well as interviews with the choreographers by dance critic and a journalist Robert Johnson.
+Each evening’s program includes performances as well as interviews with the choreographers by dance critic and journalist Robert Johnson.

 Part One – Friday, April 30 at 7:30PM EST